 As set out in the Company Admission Document, the Company is to set up a sinking fund to be administered by the Board of Directors to cover 100% of the value of the issued bonds until redemption date.
-Although the first mandatory payment into the sinking fund is due by 31 December 2024, given that in FY2022 the Parent sold the Laguna property, whereby as described in section E1 "Use of Proceeds" of the Company Admission Document a maximum of €611k from the Bond were earmarked to acquire this apartment.
-Hence the Board has agreed to allocate €611k of the proceeds received in FY2023 to meet the sinking fund requirements of FY2024 as set out in the Company Admission Document.
+Although the first mandatory payment into the sinking fund is due by 31 December 2024, given that in FY2022 the Parent sold the Laguna property, whereby as described in section E1 "Use of Proceeds" of the Company Admission Document, a maximum of 611k from the Bond were earmarked to acquire this apartment, the Board allocated 624,900 from the proceeds received in FY2023 to meet part of the sinking fund requirements of FY2024 through the purchase of an equivalent amount of the Company's Bond from the market as set out in the Company Admission Document.